fenago/apache-cassandra/lab_5.md

 Before storing the retrieved data in Cassandra, we need to create the keyspace and table in the Cassandra database.
-We will create a keyspace called `packtcdma` and a table called `quote` in `chapter05_003.py` to hold the Historical Data, as shown in the following
+We will create a keyspace called `fenagocdma` and a table called `quote` in `chapter05_003.py` to hold the Historical Data, as shown in the following
 code: